 • Experience with ArcGIS and Microsoft Excel and Access is preferred.

 HOUSING AND DURATION

-Pay rate is commensurate with experience and qualifications.
-The range is $17.00-$20.00 per hour.
+Salary is $18.00 per hour.
 Continuation of these positions is dependent on the receipt of funding from the sponsor for Integrated Training Area Management efforts at the three Army installations in Alaska.

 (1) A cover letter of application to include order of preferred work locations